 This logic shows a typical application that selects JOEs that match some criteria, process the JOEs, then wait for more JOEs to become available.
 As illustrated, this is an unending process.
 A real application would have a command to halt the process or it would exit when no work was found.
 The processing starts with setting the selection criteria, indicating it is a PUT/GET calls, then invoking the SAPI SSI.
 If no SYSOUT is returned, then the process waits for JES2 to post that work is available.
 If a SYSOUT data set was returned (a JOE), then processing starts with setup for the new JOE (Header processing, data set allocation, etc.).
 The first data set is allocated, opened, and read.
 Once it has been read and processed, the data set is closed and unallocated.
 If there are more data sets in this JOE, then another SAPI SSI call is made to dispose of the first data set and get then next data set.
 If the last data set for the JOE (SSS2DSL is on) was just processed, then cleanup processing for the JOE is done.
-Another SAPI SSI call is made and the last data set is disposed and a JOE is obtained and the processing continues.
+Another SAPI SSI call is made and the last data set in the current JOE is disposed of and a new JOE is obtained (if one is available) and the processing continues.